The Markets Field

 In earlier years the GAA played their more important fixtures at the Grocers Field (now Lansdowne Park) and also at Corcanree but on November 22nd 1896 the Limerick County Hurling Championship was played at the Markets Field for the First Time.
 The contestants were Caherline and Ballingarry and the County Final continued in the Markets Field until 1916for one year to Pallaskenry before returning (with the exception of 1919) to the Markets Field.
 In the late 20′s the move to the Gaelic Grounds was made although tournament games continued in the Markets Field up to about 1932.

 The Markets Field was a famous inter-county venue.
-The then record figure of £1321 was paid by a tremendous crowd at the Cork- Tipperary Munster Senior Hurling Final of 1926.
+The then record figure of £1321 was paid by a tremendous crowd at the Cork-Tipperary Munster Senior Hurling Final of 1926.
 The controversial final replay of 1922 2involving Limerick and Tipperary in which there were many rows was also played at the Markets Field along with many other Munster Championship Contests.

 Young Ireland trained and played their matches there alongside Garryowen Rugby Club.

-Which brings us to the oval ball game which enjoyed a longer and closer association with the venue than any other up to the 1980’s?
+Which brings us to the oval ball game which enjoyed a longer and closer association with the venue than any other up to the 1980’s.
 Rugby began there in 1886 and stretched up until 1957 when Garryowen sold out their rights and moved to Dooradoyle.
 The Munster Cup Final was played there in 1888 when Queens College (UCC) beat Garryowen by a try to nil.
-The following year to be precise march 24th 1889 the Markets field was once again the Cup Final venue when Garryowen beat Limerick County by two drop goals and one try to nil to win the trophy for the first time.
-That was of course the first of innumerable Garryowen triumphs at the Markets Field but as Young Munster and Bohemians came into existence in the 1920′s so too did they have their hour of glory at the venue.
+The following year to be precise March 24th 1889 The Markets field was once again the Cup Final venue when Garryowen beat Limerick County by two drop goals and one try to nil to win the trophy for the first time.
+That was of course the first of innumerable Garryowen triumphs at The Markets Field but as Young Munster and Bohemians came into existence in the 1920′s so too did they have their hour of glory at the venue.
 The tales of the exploits of these three and of the Cork teams UCC and Constitution and the throngs they brought with them are legion.

 It was in the 20′s and 30′s however that a major change gradually began to evolve at the Markets Field.
-The ground that had housed Limerick’s top GAA and Rugby matches had been the centre for carnivals, circuses, and even wrestling matches and which had seen some of the world’s best athletes were beginning to outlive its usefulness.
+The ground that had housed Limerick’s top GAA and Rugby matches had been the centre for carnivals, circuses, and even wrestling matches and which had seen some of the world’s best athletes was beginning to outlive its usefulness.

 The GAA at the time were in the process of moving to the Gaelic Grounds, the Rugby Union had purchased Thomond Park.
 The Markets Field for all its availability had neither player nor Spectator Comforts sufficient to meet the needs of at least two sporting organisations who, in any case wanted to be masters of their own domains.

-But as Hurling, Football and to a lesser extent Rugby moved out so too did Soccer and Greyhound Racing move in ensuring the continuation of The Markets Field as a leading Sporting Centre in Limerick.
+But as Hurling, Football and to a lesser extent Rugby moved out, so too did Soccer and Greyhound Racing move in ensuring the continuation of The Markets Field as a leading Sporting Centre in Limerick.

 Limerick AFC was formed in 1937 and straight away found the Markets Field to be a convenient and suitable home.